-Distracted driving is not only dangerous, it’s also against the law in many states—including Florida.
+Distracted driving is not only dangerous, but it’s also against the law in many states—including Florida.

 Trying to drive while simultaneously doing just about anything else can qualify as distracted driving.
 Many new laws have been passed in Florida and other states that focus specifically on the use of technology while driving.
 This is because the use of cell phones is responsible for roughly 25 percent of accidents that occur in the United States each year.

 When an accident is caused by a distracted driver, that person is almost certain to be found responsible for the majority of the accident.
-If you were injured, you can seek financial compensation from the at-fault driver, and a Miami distracted driving accident lawyer can help you through the process.
+If you were injured, you can seek financial compensation from the at-fault driver, and a Miami car accident lawyer Boris Lavent can help you through the process.

 Causes of Distracted Driving